vPeteWalker/midway/db/mssqldeploy/mssqldeploy.rst

    .. note::

-      Observe the step for applying best practices in **Operations**.
+      Observe the step for applying best practices in *Operations*.

       Some of the best practices automatically configured by Era include:

-      - Distribute databases and log files across multiple vDisks.
+      - Distributes databases and log files across multiple vDisks.
-      - Do not use Windows dynamic disks or other in-guest volume management.
+      - Does not use Windows dynamic disks or other in-guest volume management.
-      - For each database, use multiple data files; one file per vCPU.
+      - For each database, uses multiple data files - one file per vCPU.
-      - Configure initial log file size to 4 GB or 8 GB and iterate by the initial amount to reach the desired size.
+      - Configures initial log file size to 4 GB or 8 GB and iterates by the initial amount to reach the desired size.
-      - Use multiple TempDB data files, all the same size.
+      - Uses multiple TempDB data files, all the same size.

 Exploring the Provisioned DB Server
 ++++++++++++++++++++++++++++++++++++

 #.
-In **Prism Element > Storage > Volume Groups**, locate the **ERA_MSSQL2_...** VG and observe the layout on the **Virtual Disk** tab.
+In **Prism Element > Storage > Table View > Volume Group**, locate the **ERA_MSSQL2_...** Volume Group (VG) and observe the layout on the **Virtual Disk** tab.

    .. figure:: images/23.png